syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 {% endtabs %}

-## Getting Started with a Signature Pad control
+## Getting Started with a SignaturePad Control

-The Signature Pad control is configured entirely in C# code or in XAML markup.
-The following steps explain how to create a Signature Pad and configure their elements.
+The SignaturePad control can be configured entirely in C# code or in XAML markup.
+The following steps explain how to create a SignaturePad and configure its elements.

 {% tabs %}